mhagander/pg_githooks/README.rst

-  is a template URL for a gitweb link debug set to 1 to output data on console instead of sending email
+  is a template URL for a gitweb link debug set to 1 to output data on console instead of sending email commitmsg, tagmsg, branchmsg set to 0 to disable generating this type of message.
+If unspecified or set to anything other than 0, the mail will be sent.

 git policy enforcement script